Lor7/WRO2024-FUTURE-ENGINEERS-VOLTERRA-TEAM-INTERNATIONAL-FINAL/README.md

 <br>
 To maneuver the autonomous vehicle around obstacles on the path, we begin by identifying the nearest obstacle based on its height and then detect the wall on the right or left.
 We calculate the optimal trajectory between the obstacle and the wall, which becomes the target point for the vehicle's movement.
 If the obstacle is identified as a red pillar, the vehicle will bypass it on the right; if it is a green pillar, it will avoid it on the left.
 Usually the optimal trajectory overlaps with the trajectory adopted in order to move to the middle point in between the obstacle and the wall.
 Anyhow there are other specific cases:<br>
 - If the robot is off-center in the lane and risks hitting the wall, it searches for available open space and adjusts its position to move towards it.
 - When approaching a block from the inner part of the track, just after a corner, continuing to aim for the midpoint between the obstacle and the wall would cause the robot to veer into the wall.
-To prevent this, the vehicle shifts outward within the lane, creating enough space to safely bypass the block
+To prevent this, the vehicle shifts outward within the lane, creating enough space to safely bypass the block.<br><br>
-<br><br>

 As mentioned earlier, when obstacles are not detected, the prototype avoids wall collisions by positioning itself near the midpoint between the lanes.
 However, if the autonomous vehicle approaches too close to the wall directly ahead, it will make a sufficient steering adjustment to execute a ninety-degree turn, either clockwise or counterclockwise, to continue its path.

 Other relevant part of the movement algorithm:

 - When the vehicle collides with the wall, as detected by analyzing data from the IMU sensor, it initiates a reverse movement to back up and realign itself with the field walls.
-- If the vehicle is on the incorrect side of the obstacle (such as being on the left when needing to dodge a red block, or on the right for a green block), it will reverse at an angle to position itself on the correct side for a proper dodge
+- If the vehicle is on the incorrect side of the obstacle (such as being on the left when needing to dodge a red block, or on the right for a green block), it will reverse at an angle to position itself on the correct side for a proper dodge.

 **Parking**